viewstools/docs/WhyNotViews/README.md

 ## I want to mix logic and interface styling in the same component
 Views has a specific pattern to separate logic from interface composition.
 We do that because the interface changes more often than the logic.
-That means, once the `props` contract is set, the changes in design are decoupled from the logic, and both teams can work in parallel.
+That means, once the `slots` (props) contract is set, the changes in design are decoupled from the logic, and both teams can work in parallel.